 Photo: Jason Francisco for Festivalt, Krakòw, June 2019

-The multimedia performance is written and performed by Levy and Dołowy, developed with and directed by Kathleen Amshoff.
+The multimedia performance is written and performed by Dołowy and Levy, developed with and directed by Kathleen Amshoff.

-Over 2018-2019, Levy was hosted by the POLIN Museum of the History of Polish Jews in Warsaw to conduct immersive research around Paulina's testimony, and to work with Dołowy to create a journey/performance-in-life, physically following Paulina's story in the places where it happened.
+Over 2018-2019, Levy relocated to Poland to research Paulina's account and to work with Dołowy to create a journey/performance-in-life, physically following Paulina's story in the places where it happened.

 The 2018/2019 research and engagement activities in Poland were developed in cooperation with POLIN Museum of the History of Polish Jews, Warsaw; with significant research support by the Archive and Genealogy Departments of The Emmanual Ringelblum Jewish Historical Institute, Warsaw; and Festivalt, Krakow, which hosted PAULINA as its 2019 Project-in-Residence.
 The project has been made possible through grants from Asylum Arts, New York; the US Embassy, Warsaw, Poland; Brooklyn Arts Council fiscal sponsorship, and donations from 90+ individuals.